FelixPetriconi/AllocatorBuilder/README.md

 -------
   0.1.0

-Requirements
+Prerequisits
 ------------
-  * C++ 11 (partly, as far as Visual Studio 2012 supports them)
+  * C++ 11 (partly, as far as Visual Studio 2012 supports it)
   * boost 1.55.0 (lockfree, thread, assert)
   * CMake 2.8 or later
-  * GoogleTest (is now part of the repository, because it's CMakeFiles.txt needs some patches to compile with Visual Studio)
+  * GoogleTest 1.7 (Is part of the repository, because it's CMakeFiles.txt needs some patches to compile with Visual Studio)

 Platform